Unit 4: An Uplifting Story of Sea Level Change

 - NOAA Sea Level Trends has tidal gauge data from around the world.

-Background information on GPS
+Background information on GPS and vertical movements

 - The annual vertical cycle is very evident in Greenland, but at first glance the timing might seem surprising because the bedrock uplift cycle peaks several months after the ice mass cycle reaches its minimum in late summer.
 Bevis et al 2012 demonstrate that this is because the GPS vertical cycle is also responding to seasonal changes in air mass as well as ice mass.
 Only a very astute introductory student would notice this, but we wanted to mention the explanation in case it comes up.